luizgfranca/synthreon/README.md

 ## Status
-This project is still in the early prototyping stage, please return later for a full proof-of-concept.
+This project is still in the early prototyping stage and is currently just a proof-of-concept of the idea, please return later for a MVP.

 ## Run the demonstrations